 What Does a Speech Pathologist Do?

 Speech-language pathologists learn strategies for working with patients whose communication abilities may vary.
-Patients may not be able to speak at all; they may speak with difficulty (such as stuttering); they may have comprehension challenges, or they could have voice issues (such as inappropriate pitch).
+Patients may not be able to speak at all; they may speak with difficulty (such as stuttering); they may have comprehension challenges, or they may have voice issues (such as inappropriate pitch).

 - Evaluate levels of speech, language and swallowing difficulties